callahan-codes/WooEmptyField/README.md

- Adds an empty field in your WooCommerce order email recipet for manual notes.
+ Adds an empty field to all your WooCommerce email notifications for manual notes.